A Place in Space and Time

 It was in Renaissance Venice that our demotion from the centre of the universe began.
 Here, thanks to the artisan glass-blowers in the city, Galileo was able to build the first telescope and discover our position was not at the centre, rather just one of a number of planets that orbit the sun.

-Since then, our satellites and telescopes have allowed us to see further into space.
-We have travelled across light years to see to the edges of our own Milky Way galaxy and beyond, to thousands of other galaxies, all the way to the edge of the visible universe some 46 billion light years away.
+Since then, our satellites and telescopes have allowed us to see further into space - to the edges of our own Milky Way galaxy and beyond, to thousands of other galaxies, all the way to the extremities of the visible universe some 46 billion light years away.

 Having found our place in space, Brian turns his attention to our location in time.
 The film follows 19-year-old Souad ait Malik as she leaves her isolated village in the High Atlas to attend the annual marriage festival.
 For as long as anyone can remember, generations of Berber have returned to this one place to find a partner and so begin the next generation.
 In the same way, Brian reveals how - as our exploration of the cosmos has deepened - we have even been able to piece together how the universe itself began.